 Solution: Always carry a reusable cloth bag with you when shopping and say no to plastic bags offered at the checkout.

-2. Refillable Bottles vs. Plastic Bottles
+2. Reusable Bottles vs. Plastic Bottles

 Fact: Every minute 1 million plastic bottles are sold worldwide.
 Pretty much all of them end up in landfills and stay there for the next 1000 years.
-They do not only harm our planet but also contain questionable substances which over time can be absorbed in the drink itself.
+They do not only harm our planet but also contain questionable substances that over time can be absorbed in the drink itself.
 That ain’t healthy!

 3. Reusable Cup vs. Disposable Go-to-Cup